 Jakob Riepler

 Jakob Riepler appears in the RIPE Database as the administrative and technical contact for Autonomous System 216441.
 The sole public evidence—an RDAP record—confirms his registry role but does not identify his employer, show a routing footprint, or verify whether he is currently active.
-He matters because his registry permissions let him modify route objects that networks rely on for BGP filtering.
+He matters because his registry permissions let him modify route entities that networks rely on for BGP filtering.

 Why It Matters